+I was captivated by it.
 I loved being out in the snow, playing snow sports, and even shoveling.
 To this day, I still love snow.

 I’ve always wanted a snowblower, but we’ve never had a strong need.